UniMath/agda-unimath/src/set-theory/konigs-theorem.lagda.md

 ## Comments

-More generally, for every localization `L` there is an `L`-modal Kőnig's theorem.
+More generally, for every localization `L` contained in `Set` there is an `L`-modal Kőnig's theorem.

 ## External links